weakvar/FrameBuilder/README.md

 Once you have installed FrameBuilder, you can start using it in your project by importing the `FrameBuilder` module.

 ## Usage

-There is an [Example Project](https://github.com/weakvar/FrameBuilder/tree/main/Example/FrameBuilderExample) in the repository that demonstrates the layout of `MessengerDialogCell` on frames using FrameBuilder.
-If you're new to FrameBuilder, it's a great way to get started.
-Below are examples of using each of the methods provided by `FrameBuilder` class.

 ### Methods for setting a width of the view